Bearded vulture: Threats

 The bearded vulture is one of the most endangered European bird species as over the last century its abundance and breeding range have drastically declined.
 It naturally occurs at low densities, with anywhere from a dozen to 500 pairs now being found in each mountain range in Eurasia where the species breeds.
 The species is most common in Ethiopia, where an estimated 1,400 to 2,200 are believed to breed.
 Relatively large, healthy numbers seem to occur in some parts of the Himalayas as well.
-It was largely wiped out in Europe and, by the beginning of the 20th century, the only substantial population was in the Spanish and French Pyrenees.
+It was almost wiped out in Europe.
+By the start of the 20th century, significant numbers were found only in the Spanish and French Pyrenees.
 Since then, it has been successfully reintroduced to the Swiss and Italian Alps, from where they have spread into France.
 They have also declined somewhat in parts of Asia and Africa, though less severely than in Europe.

-Many raptor species were shielded from anthropogenic influences in previously underdeveloped areas therefore they are greatly impacted as the human population rises and infrastructure increases in underdeveloped areas.
+Many raptor species were shielded from anthropogenic influences in previously underdeveloped areas, and are therefore greatly impacted as the human population rises and infrastructure increases in underdeveloped areas.
 The increase in human population and infrastructure results in the declines of the bearded vulture populations today.
 The increase of infrastructure includes the building of houses, roads, and power lines.
 A major issue with infrastructure and bird species populations is collision with power lines.
-The declines of the bearded vulture populations have been documented throughout their range resulting from a decrease in habitat space, fatal collisions with energy infrastructure, reduced food availability, poisons left out for carnivores and direct persecution in the form of Trophy Hunting.
+The declines of the bearded vulture populations have been documented throughout their range resulting from a decrease in habitat space, fatal collisions with energy infrastructure, reduced food availability, poisons left out for carnivores and direct persecution in the form of trophy hunting.

-This species is currently listed as near threatened by the IUCN Red List last accessed on 1 October 2016, the population continues to decline as the distribution ranges of this species continues to decline due to human development.
+This species is currently listed as near threatened by the IUCN Red List last accessed on 1 October 2016, and the population continues to decline.

 Conservation

 Mitigation plans have been established to reduce the population declines in bearded vulture populations.
 One of these plans includes the South African Biodiversity Management Plan that has been ratified by the government to stop the population decline in the short term.
 Actions that have been implemented include the mitigation of existing and proposed energy structures to prevent collision risks, the improved management of supplementary feeding sites as well to reduce the populations from being exposed to human persecution and poisoning accidents and outreach programmes that are aimed at reducing poisoning incidents.

 The Foundation for the Conservation of the Bearded Vulture (Fundación para la Conservación del Quebrantahuesos), established in Spain in 1995, was created in response to the national population dropping to 30 specimens by the end of the 20th century.
 Focused on conserving the species in the Pyrenees, it also returned the species to other already extinct areas such as the Picos de Europa in the north of the country or the Sierra de Cazorla, in the south.
-After 25 years of work, the Foundation reported that they had managed to recover the species, with more than 1,000 specimens throughout the country.
+After 25 years of work, the Foundation reported that they had managed to recover the population, with more than 1,000 individuals throughout the country.